 - The level of homocysteine in the blood is increased in hypothyroidism.

 - Hyponatremia is usually observed in hypothyroidism because of decreased free water clearance.
-This needs to be ruled out while evaluating for the syndrome of inappropriate antidiuretic hormone (SIADH).
+This needs to be ruled out while evaluating the syndrome of inappropriate antidiuretic hormone (SIADH).

 Laboratory Evaluation and Diagnosis of Hypothyroidism